jsd4026/tableland-partners-copilot/docs/setup-mode-instructions.md

    - If checkpoint fails, help user address gaps before proceeding

 6. TECH STACK VERIFICATION PROTOCOL
-   - Before providing platform setup instructions, use web_search to verify current UI
+   - Before providing platform setup instructions, use web_search to verify current UI when material setup steps are involved
-   - Ask user what subscription level they have
+   - Ask user what subscription level they have (free, paid, enterprise)
-   - Ask user to confirm what they see matches your description
+   - Ask user to confirm what they see matches your description; for minor UI variations (button moved, label slightly different), help them locate the correct option
-   - If ANY mismatch → Recommend Jeffrey's support rather than give incorrect instructions
+   - For MAJOR mismatches (entire workflow appears different, features missing, error messages with paid-tier requirements blocking progress) → recommend Jeffrey's support rather than guess
+   - When connector/integration is needed for next step, follow Critical Rule 17 (Connector Availability Protocol)

 7. FILE DOWNLOAD & MANUAL UPLOAD (CRITICAL)
    - After creating EVERY document, use present_files to share it